pretix/pretix-docs/docs/guides/payment/bank-transfer.md

 It also tells you how to notify pretix of incoming payments.

 !!!
 Note
-    pretix does not handle refunds via bank transfer automatically.
+    pretix does **not** handle refunds via bank transfer automatically.
     If a customer cancels their order and requests a refund via the original payment method, and that payment method is bank transfer, you will receive an email notification.
     You will have to issue the refund manually.

 ## Prerequisites

-As setting up payment providers is handled on the event level, you need to create an event first.
+Setting up payment providers is handled on the event level, so you need to create an event first.
-Make sure you have access to the bank account that you want to use.
+You need to have access to the bank account that you want to use with pretix.

 ## How To

-Successfully using bank transfer as a payment provider in pretix requires the following steps:
+Using bank transfer as a payment provider in pretix requires the following steps:

  1. Setting up bank transfers by enabling the bank transfer plugin and adjusting the bank transfer settings
  2. Setting up automatic transaction import **or** regularly importing a digital bank statement